Araozu/thp-web/md/learn/index.md

 - Create a **consistent** language.
 - Create typings for popular libraries (like TS's `.d.ts`).
 - Have a simple instalation and configuration (requiring just Composer).
-- Ship a fast, native binary (not written in PHP).
+- Ship a fast, native binary (written in Rust) (why use PHP when we can go native?).
 - Sub 10ms watch mode.
 - Support in-place compilation.
 - Emit readable PHP code.